-In this article, we will discuss the stochastic indicator and how best to use it, but also when not to use it.
+This article will discuss the stochastic indicator and how best to use it, and when not to use it.

-Created by George C. Lane in the late 1950s, this gained popular appeal through its ability to visibly show if a stock is overbought or oversold.
+Created by George C. Lane in the late 1950s, this gained popular appeal through its ability to show if a stock is overbought or oversold visibly.
 Stochastics is an oscillating indicator which means it oscillates between the 0 and 100 marks.

 - Stock is Overbought: the line is above the 80 mark – a stock price is at the upper range of its movement and could be due for a downturn.

 - Stock is Oversold: the line is below the 20 mark – a stock price is oversold and may be due for an upturn in its price movement.

 There are two main types of setting, the Fast Stochastic and the Slow Stochastic.